tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ### Wallet Reconstruction and Switch Commitment - Grin

+Grin implemented a switch commitment [[43]] as part of a transaction output to be ready for the age of quantum adversaries and to pose as defense mechanism.
+They had an original implementation that was discarded (completely removed) due to it being complex, using a lot of space in the blockchain and allowing inclusion of arbitrary data.
+Grin also employed a complex scheme to embed the transaction amount inside a Bulletproof range proof for wallet reconstruction, which was linked to the original switch commitment hash implementation.
+The latest implementation improved on all those aspects and uses a much simpler method to regain the transaction amount from a Bulletproof range proof.

-#### Discussion
+#### Initial Implementation

-The Grin implementation hides two things in the Bulletproof range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash [[43]] to make the transaction perfectly binding in addition to it being perfectly hiding.
+The initial Grin implementation ([[21]], [[34]]. [[35]], [[54]]) hides two things in the Bulletproof range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash to make the transaction perfectly binding in addition to it being perfectly hiding.
 The Bulletproof range proofs are stored in the transaction kernel and will thus remain persistent in the blockchain.

-A Grin transaction output contains the original Schnorr signature output as well as the optional switch commitment hash.
+In this implementation a Grin transaction output contains the original Schnorr signature output as well as the optional switch commitment hash.
 The switch commitment hash takes the resultant blinding factor $ b $, a third cyclic group random generator $ J $ and a wallet-seed derived random value $ r $ as input.
 The transaction output has the following form

 $$
 (vG + bH \mspace{3mu} , \mspace{3mu} \mathrm{H_{B2}}(bJ \mspace{3mu} , \mspace{3mu} r))